Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >Oh and they had their own scripting language based on C.

 **Nemin:**
-Segfaults all day long? :D
+Segfaults all day long? :)

 > **David Fried:**
 >When I was creating the script for Fatty McBoomboom's boss fight, the lead programmer actually had to take over at one point to fix bugs.